Gaza City: Ottoman period

 Starting in the early 19th century, Gaza was culturally dominated by neighboring Egypt; Muhammad Ali of Egypt conquered Gaza in 1832.
 American scholar Edward Robinson visited the city in 1838, describing it as a "thickly populated" town larger than Jerusalem, with its Old City lying upon a hilltop, while its suburbs laid on the nearby plain.
 The city benefited from trade and commerce because of its strategic position on the caravan route between Egypt and northern Syria as well as from producing soap and cotton for trade with the government, local Arab tribes, and the Bedouin of Wadi Arabah and Ma'an.
 The bazaars of Gaza were well-supplied and were noted by Robinson as "far better" than those of Jerusalem.
 Robinson noted that virtually all of Gaza's vestiges of ancient history and antiquity had disappeared due to constant conflict and occupation.
 By the mid-19th century, Gaza's port was eclipsed by the ports of Jaffa and Haifa, but it retained its fishing fleet.

 The bubonic plague struck Gaza again in 1839 and the city, lacking political and economic stability, went into a state of stagnation.
 In 1840 Egyptian and Ottoman troops battled outside of Gaza.
 The Ottomans won control of the territory, effectively ending Egyptian rule over Palestine.
-However, the battles brought about more death and destruction in Gaza whilst the city was still recovering from the effects of the plague.
+However, the battles brought about more death and destruction in Gaza.

-First World War and British Mandate
+During the late Ottoman period, British ships docking in Gaza were loaded with barley, which was primarily intended for marketing in Scotland for whisky production.
+Due to the absence of a British consular agent, precise data on the financial value and quantities of the goods are unavailable.

+Stages of conflict and occupation

 While leading the Allied Forces during World War I, the British won control of the city during the Third Battle of Gaza in 1917.
 After the war, Gaza was included in Mandatory Palestine.
 In the 1930s and 1940s, Gaza underwent major expansion.
 New neighborhoods were built along the coast and the southern and eastern plains.
 International organizations and missionary groups funded most of this construction.

-Egyptian and Israeli rule

 In the 1947 United Nations Partition Plan, Gaza was assigned to be part of an Arab state in Palestine but was occupied by Egypt following the 1948 Arab–Israeli War.
-Gaza's growing population was augmented by an influx of refugees fleeing or expelled from nearby cities, towns and villages that were captured by Israel.
+Gaza's growing population was augmented by an influx of refugees from nearby cities, towns and villages that were captured by Israel.
 In 1957, Egyptian president Gamal Abdel Nasser made a number of reforms in Gaza, which included expanding educational opportunities and the civil services, providing housing, and establishing local security forces.

+Israeli occupation and colonisation

 Gaza was occupied by Israel during the 1967 Six-Day War following the defeat of the Egyptian Army.
 Frequent conflicts have erupted between Palestinians and the Israeli authorities in the city since the 1970s.
 The tensions led to the First Intifada in 1987.
 Gaza was a center of confrontation during this uprising, and economic conditions in the city worsened.